Volunteering For Casita Linda in San Miguel de Allende

 The day came and we arrived at the allotted meeting place in central San Miguel de Allende at 9.30am to get a car share out to the local community where the house had been built.

-Casita Linda build approx 12-15 houses every year for local families in need.
+Casita Linda builds approx 12-15 houses every year for local families in need.

 As we drove the twenty minutes or so out of town to the community, our surroundings changed from shops and houses to fields and the highway gave way to a smaller surfaced road to then an even narrower rough track.

-We drove past the recycling dump where trucks shed there loads of plastic etc to be sorted through by local people who live in tin roofed shacks without water and electricity.
+We drove past the recycling dump where trucks shed their loads of plastic etc to be sorted through by local people who live in tin-roofed shacks without water and electricity.

 The municipal dump provides an area for some local people to scavenge for anything of worth.

 It’s these lowly paid families that Casita Linda aims to rehouse and help to change their lives around for the better.

 But it’s not handed to them a plate.

 Families have to apply for a house and go through a programme of workshops to even qualify for application.

 These workshops include programmes about keeping healthy, abuse, sex, hygiene and work amongst other subjects.